KaGaSi/AnalysisTools/Examples/Info/README.txt

     * using -i! first exchanges beads from in.vtf molecule types with those from in.FIELD molecule types (for types with the same number of beads) before adding the extra information
-    * in both cases, charge is added to the B beads

 4) using -c option: Info in.vtf -c in.vtf
   * file: vtf_coor.nfo